 How are the works I contribute to VAULT used?

 By far the most common usage for works in VAULT is for accreditation and external review activities.
 This means that examples of student work and syllabi are shared with external experts who are evaluating the rigor and quality of CCA academic programs.
-Some student works are also used in Marketing/Communication materials but only with the permission of the academic program.
+Some student works are also used in Marketing/Communication materials but only with the permission of the academic program and student creator.
+It may also be insightful to review the college's Intellectual Property Tenants, linked off of the Portal's Intellectual Property page.